shaarvariprashanth/AIReviewMate/README.md

 # AIReviewMate

-WEC Recruitment Task
+The **AI Code Reviewer** is a web-based application that continuously analyzes your code as you type or paste it, providing instant, categorized feedback and improved code suggestions with clear explanations and side-by-side diffs.

 # Video Demonstration
 Here's the complete video link- https://drive.google.com/file/d/1AF8DXlj2feTFy9MZ59B-t3x7zxoWkYh8/view?usp=drive_link
+---
 # Frontend

-The **AI Code Reviewer** is a web-based application that continuously analyzes your code as you type or paste it, providing instant, categorized feedback and improved code suggestions with clear explanations and side-by-side diffs.

 This document contains the complete setup and usage instructions for the **frontend** part of the project.
 ---
-#Video Link
 ## 📋 Project Overview

 The frontend provides an interactive in-browser code editor that: